-Knowing which cat behaviors are normal is the key in recognizing any behavioral problems or changes in your pet feline.
+Knowing which cat behaviors are normal is the key to recognizing any behavioral problems or changes in your pet feline.
 Once you know what behaviors you should expect to see in your cat, you'll be better able to identify any changes that may be a cause for alarm.

 Aggressive Behavior Changes